 Those who run here do not only enjoy the view, but also benefit from altitude training and the stimulating high alpine climate.
 And from the sheer countless variations for trail running: flow trails over gentle hills and steep, technical trails alternate.
 All you need for this are running shoes with a good profile, a thin wind jacket and possibly a running backpack for the most necessary supplies.
 Good to know: When you enter alpine meadows or meet suckler cows, take a look at our behavioural tips.

-Anyone who spends at least one night in a commercially rented establishment such as a hotel, holiday apartment or group accommodation in Davos Klosters will receive the Davos Klosters Premium Card.
-This guest card offers numerous advantages and discounts during your stay.
+One card, many benefits - Anyone who books at least one night in a hotel, holiday apartment or group accommodation in Davos Klosters receives the Premium Card.
+This guest card offers numerous benefits and price reductions during your stay.

 Davos